On Democracy Day, newsrooms draw attention to a crisis in the U.S. system of government - NewsBreak

 “That in itself should raise alarm bells and what better institution to raise those alarm bells and to shine light on solutions than the so-called Fourth Estate?” he said.
 “If we can get everyone to work together on a single day to publish at least one story looking into these issues, we think that’s a good starting point.”

-The post On Democracy Day, newsrooms draw attention to a crisis in the U.S. system of government appeared first on Oregon Capital Chronicle .
+The post On Democracy Day, newsrooms draw attention to a crisis in the U.S. system of government appeared first on Daily Montanan .